Explore the must-see Museo Nacional de Antropología in Chapultepec Park, featuring stunning pre-Hispanic artifacts in a striking modernist building.

 Av.
 P.º de la Reforma s/n, Polanco, Bosque de Chapultepec I Secc, Miguel Hidalgo, 11560 Ciudad de México, CDMX, Mexico Get directions

-"This massive building in Chapultepec Park is among the city's most famed museums, second only to perhaps the Museo Frida Kahlo.
-Though the late Mexican architect Pedro Ramírez Vázquez designed it in 1964, the mammoth building still looks as avant-garde today as it did then.
+"This massive building in Chapultepec Park is the most well-known museum in Mexico City (second only to the Museo Frida Kahlo).
+Though it was designed in 1964 by late Mexican architect Pedro Ramírez Vázquez, the mammoth concrete building still looks as avant-garde today as it did then.
 (How exactly does that giant concrete slab float above a pond?)
-The museum holds the world's largest collection of ancient Mexican artifacts.
-Some of the most iconic Mesoamerican artifacts discovered to date can be found across 23 rooms.
+The architecture is perhaps as impressive as the exhibits; some people come just to see the building.
+The museum is home to the world's largest collection of ancient Mexican artifacts, spread across 23 rooms.
+Some of the most iconic Mesoamerican artifacts discovered to date can be found here.
 If you want to understand Mexico's history, then a visit here is a must." - Scarlett Lindeman

 "If you have time to visit just one museum in Mexico City, make it this one.
 The highlight of Museo Nacional de Antropología is the Sala Mexica, a room displaying incredible Aztec findings, including the impressive calendar stone.
 This can be a full-day experience, so you’d better come here with a clear schedule.
 If you’re in a rush, favor the main floor before heading upstairs." - MATADOR_NETWORK